csoeller/PYME-test-env/README.md

 Finally, we need a working compiler tool set.
 On windows we have instructions how to get that in this [document](https://github.com/csoeller/pyme-install-docs/blob/master/Installing-a-compiler-on-windows.md).
 On macs you can follow [this description](https://mac.install.guide/commandlinetools/4.html) on how to get just the xcode command line tools on your system.

 ### Building the environment

+**IMPORTANT**: Make sure you are in the **base environment** when running any of the install commands below - typicall indicated by the `(base)` prefix in your command window.
+Plenty of times I got errors and then realised I had already activated another environment which made the install fall over. *Note to self - can we check this from within the script?*

 You first need to open a command window.
 On windows you need to start a "miniforge prompt" or "anaconda prompt", found somewhere in your start menu, sometimes in a submenu titled "miniconda" or similar depending if you used a miniforge or miniconda install.